Skip to content

 Role & scope

-• Designed the PostgreSQL schema (27 tables) from scratch.
+• PostgreSQL schema (27 tables) and Express REST API (~70 endpoints).

 Key engineering decisions